kirangj/hello-world/README.md

 # hello-world
 write my repository
 kiran here !
 i would like to know that  i am learning to find  a job
+i